pyblosxom/pyblosxom/docs/dev_architecture.rst

 Types of callbacks
 ------------------

-In the case of handler callbacks, PyBlosxom will query each plugin implementing the callback until one of the plugins returns that it has handled the callback.
+In the case of handler callbacks, Pyblosxom will query each plugin implementing the callback until one of the plugins returns that it has handled the callback.
 At that point, execution of handling code stops.
-If none of the plugins handle the callback, then PyBlosxom will run its default behavior code.
+If none of the plugins handle the callback, then Pyblosxom will run its default behavior code.

-In the case of notifier callbacks, PyBlosxom will notify each plugin implementing the callback regardless of return values.
+In the case of notifier callbacks, Pyblosxom will notify each plugin implementing the callback regardless of return values.

-In the case of modifier callbacks, PyBlosxom will query each plugin implementing the callback passing in some input.
+In the case of modifier callbacks, Pyblosxom will query each plugin implementing the callback passing in some input.
 It takes the output from the callback function and passes that in as input to the next callback function.
 In this way, each plugin has a chance to modify